leekli/clinical-guideline-app-BE/README.md

 ### API Endpoints

-There are 5 main routes and endpoints which the API can receive requests on:
+There are 5 main routes and corresponding endpoints which the API can receive requests on:

 - **/api**
-  - GET /api: Responds with a string.
+  - `GET /api`: Responds with a string.

 <br />

 - **/api/guidelines**
-  - GET /api/guidelines - Responds with all existing Guidelines
+  - `GET /api/guidelines` - Responds with all existing Guidelines
-  - POST /api/guidelines - Creates a new Guldeine
+  - `POST /api/guidelines` - Creates a new Guldeine
-  - GET /api/guidelines/:guideline_id - Responds with a single existing Guideline by ID
+  - `GET /api/guidelines/:guideline_id` - Responds with a single existing Guideline by ID
-  - PATCH /api/guidelines/:guideline_id - Responds with an updated single existing Guideline by ID
+  - `PATCH /api/guidelines/:guideline_id` - Responds with an updated single existing Guideline by ID
-  - DELETE /api/guidelines/:guideline_id - Deletes a single existing Guideline by ID
+  - `DELETE /api/guidelines/:guideline_id` - Deletes a single existing Guideline by ID

 <br />

 - **/api/users**
-  - GET /api/users - Reponds with all Users
+  - `GET /api/users` - Reponds with all Users
-  - GET /api/users/:username - Responds with a single User by Username
+  - `GET /api/users/:username` - Responds with a single User by Username

 <br />

 - **/api/branches**
-  - GET /api/branches - Reponds with all existing Branches
+  - `GET /api/branches` - Reponds with all existing Branches
-  - POST /api/branches - Creates a new Branch
+  - `POST /api/branches` - Creates a new Branch
-  - GET /api/branches/:branch_name - Responds with a single existing Branch by Branch Name
+  - `GET /api/branches/:branch_name` - Responds with a single existing Branch by Branch Name
-  - PATCH /api/branches/:branch_name - Responds with an updated single existing Branch by Branch Name
+  - `PATCH /api/branches/:branch_name` - Responds with an updated single existing Branch by Branch Name
-  - DELETE /api/branches/:branch_name - Deletes a single existing Branch by Branch Name
+  - `DELETE /api/branches/:branch_name` - Deletes a single existing Branch by Branch Name
-  - PATCH /api/branches/:branch_name/addusers - Adds a new user (collaborator) to an existing Branch by Branch Name
+  - `PATCH /api/branches/:branch_name/addusers` - Adds a new user (collaborator) to an existing Branch by Branch Name
-  - PATCH /api/branches/:branch_name/addsection - Adds a new section to a Guideline within an existing Branch by Branch Name
+  - `PATCH /api/branches/:branch_name/addsection` - Adds a new section to a Guideline within an existing Branch by Branch Name
-  - PATCH /api/branches/:branch_name/lockbranch - Locks the existing Branch by Branch Name
+  - `PATCH /api/branches/:branch_name/lockbranch` - Locks the existing Branch by Branch Name
-  - PATCH /api/branches/:branch_name/unlockbranch - Unlocks the existing Branch by Branch Name
+  - `PATCH /api/branches/:branch_name/unlockbranch` - Unlocks the existing Branch by Branch Name
-  - GET /api/branches/:branch_name/comments - Responds with all user comments associated with a Branch by Branch Name
+  - `GET /api/branches/:branch_name/comments` - Responds with all user comments associated with a Branch by Branch Name
-  - POST /api/branches/:branch_name/comments - Adds a new comment to a Branch by Branch Name
+  - `POST /api/branches/:branch_name/comments` - Adds a new comment to a Branch by Branch Name

 <br />

 - **/api/approvals**
-  - GET /api/approvals - Responds with all existing Approvals
+  - `GET /api/approvals` - Responds with all existing Approvals
-  - POST /api/approvals - Creates a new Approval
+  - `POST /api/approvals` - Creates a new Approval
-  - GET /api/approvals/:approval_name - Responds with a single existing Approval by Approval Name
+  - `GET /api/approvals/:approval_name` - Responds with a single existing Approval by Approval Name
-  - DELETE /api/approvals/:approval_name - Deletes a single existing Approval by Approval Name
+  - `DELETE /api/approvals/:approval_name` - Deletes a single existing Approval by Approval Name

 <hr>